gadget/paperboy/index.md

 ![Subscription/authorization sequence diagram](/auth-seq.png)

+### What happens when a frontend client subscribes to a Paperboy channel?
+1. Paperboy frontend client calls the backend via REST requesting a token for the channel
+2. Backend authenticates the call and generates a new valid token encapsulating the authenticated user and the requested channel as token claims
+3. Paperboy frontend client opens the WebSocket connection and sends the token over to the WebSocket server
+4. WebSocket server publishes a Redis message of the user's channel subscription request
+5. Backend receives the subscription request from Redis, verifies the token and publishes a subscription authorized message on Redis
+6. WebSocket server receives this authorized message, flags the subscription as authorized and starts dispatching channel messages to the client

 ## Integrating Paperboy in your stack
 ### WebSocket server
 The WebSocket server is a nodejs application, you can deploy standalone or containerized in a kubernetes cluster.